vgXhc/ntdr/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a minor version release, which updates cache handling and adds a feature to specify multiple data types
+* This is a patch release, which fixes a bug related to accessing the National Transit Database server

 ## revdepcheck results